Information for First Year Students and Advisors

 - 3 on the BC Calculus Exam: no credit; student should sign up for Math 101.
 However, student can instead decide to register for Math 102 under our Advanced Standing placement (see below).

 In rare cases when students have neither AP scores nor transfer credit yet want to take an advanced course, the Department will administer a placement test on Sunday, September 7 (2014), at 2:30pm in Robinson Hall 105 during orientation.
-Most students DO NOT need to take this placement test!
-It should be taken ONLY by students who satisfy ALL FOUR of these criteria:
+Take the test if you

 - have completed at least a half-year of calculus in high school or elsewhere, and